 Childhood obesity: can prevent from pregnancy

-Currently one in three American children are obese or overweight.
-Although these are data from a particular country is a reality that childhood obesity is becoming increasingly common in every part of the globe.
+Currently one in three American children is obese or overweight.
+While these are data from a particular country is a reality that childhood obesity is increasingly common in any part of the globe.

-The risk of becoming obese child begins even before birth, setting some parameters that will be repeated during childhood and are likely to be overweight.
+The risks of becoming obese child begin even before birth, setting some parameters to be repeated during childhood and are likely to lead to overweight.

-Moreover, the amount of weight gain mother during pregnancy influences the weight that the child will later.
+Moreover, the amount of weight the mother gains during pregnancy influences the weight that the child will have later.

 According to a study by the University of Pennsylvania, the chances of being overweight at age 7 years were 48% higher in those children of mothers who had gained more kilos than recommended during pregnancy.

-That is, the mother’s weight before and during pregnancy has a direct influence on the weight of the child will have during her lifetime.
+That is, the mother’s weight before and during pregnancy has a direct influence on the weight of the child will have during their lifetime.

-A good tip is able to seize the early years of the baby and be aware of how much weight the child gains year to year and see if it matches the weight of your child with the figures recommended.
-This is a way to prevent the child later be an obese adult.
+A good tip is able to seize the early years of the baby and be aware of how much weight you gain the child every year, and see if it matches the weight of your child with the recommended figures.
+This is a way to prevent the child later to be an obese adult.

-During the first years of life and during pregnancy, children and mothers visit the doctor with great regularity, so this is an excellent opportunity to study and monitor the weight of your child.
+During the first years of life and during pregnancy, children and mothers go to the doctor with great regularity, so this is an excellent opportunity for study and control the weight of your child.